vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

 1. Once the deployment has completed, in the left navigation area, to review the output values generated during the deployment,  click **Outputs**.

-    > **NOTE**: If the deployment failed during the "createDevice" operation, the Outputs pane will be empty.

 1. In your text editor, create a record of the following Outputs for use later:

     * deviceConnectionString